| Colorado

 of the plan, and provisions for appropriate on and off-site treatment

+or final disposal.
 Packaging and Labeling.
 Receptacles

 containing infectious waste must be clearly labeled with the biohazard